FabricExile/Midi/README.md

 Midi allows you to read the device channel information from any Midi enabled device.

-Note: Midi is based on the jdksmidi library. (https://github.com/jdkoftinoff/jdksmidi)
+Note: Midi is based on the RtMidi library. (http://www.music.mcgill.ca/~gary/rtmidi/)

 extension status
 ================